JuliaComputing/Multibody.jl/docs/src/examples/wheel.md

 This example demonstrates use of the [`PlanarMechanics.SlipBasedWheelJoint`](@ref) component, which is a more advanced 2D wheel component with slip-dependent friction characteristics.
 The wheel is being driven by a constant torque, and is connected through a [`PlanarMechanics.Prismatic`](@ref) joint to a [`PlanarMechanics.Revolute`](@ref) joint.
 This forces the wheel to move in a circular arc around the revolute pivot point, and spiral outwards due to slip.
 A [`PlanarMechanics.Body](@ref) attached to the end of the prismatic joint is used to add inertial properties.

 ```@example WHEEL
+using Multibody
+using ModelingToolkit
+import ModelingToolkitStandardLibrary.Mechanical.Rotational
+import ModelingToolkitStandardLibrary.Blocks
+import Multibody.PlanarMechanics as Pl
+using Plots
+using OrdinaryDiffEq
+using LinearAlgebra
+using JuliaSimCompiler
+using Test

+t = Multibody.t
+D = Differential(t)
+tire_black = [0.1, 0.1, 0.1, 1]

 @mtkmodel TestSlipBasedWheel begin
     @components begin
         slipBasedWheelJoint = Pl.SlipBasedWheelJoint(